Sanjaya-Samudra/My-Portfolio/README.md

 # My Portfolio

-Welcome to my portfolio! 🎉 Here you’ll find a collection of my projects, skills, and experiences that showcase my work in [Software Industry, e.g., Web Development, Data Science, Graphic Design].
+Welcome to my portfolio! 🎉 Here you’ll find a collection of my projects, skills, and experiences that showcase my work in Software Industry [e.g., Web Development, Programming, Data Science, Graphic Design].

 ## 🚀 About Me